taufik-nurrohman/markdown/.dev/README.md

    columns, several empty columns will be added automatically to the right side.
  - Literal pipe characters in table columns must be escaped.
 Exceptions are those that appear in code span and attribute values of raw HTML tags.
- - Header-less table is supported, but may not be compatible with other Markdown converters.
-Consider using this feature as rarely as possible, unless you have no plans to switch to other Markdown converters in the future.
+ - Header-less table is supported, but may not be compatible with other Markdown parsers.
+Consider using this feature as rarely as possible, unless you have no plans to switch to other Markdown parsers in the future.
  - Table caption is supported and can be created using the same syntax as the image block’s caption syntax.

 _TODO_

 ### Tabs

-Unlike CommonMark, this converter does not preserve tabs.
+Unlike CommonMark, this parser does not preserve tabs.
 This is probably the hardest part.
-Once it’s solved, the parser will be 100% compliant with the CommonMark specifications.
+Once it’s solved, the parser will be 100% compliant with the CommonMark rules.
 However, I am not currently an expert in this area.
 Initially, it does seem possible.
 I was able to preserve the tab characters, but it turns out that this only works for top-level blocks.
 Once I enter a container block to parse its content, I then lose track of the correct column position because the container block’s markers have been removed.

 The recommended CommonMark parsing strategy is to parse the inner blocks of the current container block immediately, producing nested blocks instantly.